debevoise/Splat/README.md

 ![dropdown](https://raw.githubusercontent.com/debevoise/Splat/master/readme_media/theme_picker.png)

-We achieved lightweight audio playback by preloading sample data into Tone.Player, a responsive audio buffer component.
 Users can easily change the bank of samples with a `HandleTheme` dropdown menu, which dispatches an Axios call to Splat's API and retrieves the sample information from the Mongo database.
-That data then gets sent to a Samples Reducer and gets stored in a Redux state.
+That data then gets sent to a Samples Reducer and gets stored in the app's Redux state.

 ```js
 handleThemeSelect(e) {